Raider-FM/SQLBackupUtil/README.md

 Small console utility for multiple DB backups.
 Supports zip compression with password protection and shared network resources as a backup location.
-Supports sqlserver 2012+ (tested on 2016 Express also) To configure - edit config file in the application dirtectory.
+Supports sqlserver 2012+ (tested on 2016 Express also) To configure - edit config file in the application directory.
 Parameters:
 - "SQLServer" - name of the source SQL server
 - "SQLUser" -